jerboa88/jerboa88.github.io/README.md

 ## Getting Started

+> [!NOTE]
+> This project uses [Bun] to speed up installation and build times.
+If you want to use Node.js instead, you can do so by replacing `bun` with your package manager of choice in the commands below — everything should work the same.
+For example, `bun install` can be replaced with `npm install` , `pnpm install`, or `yarn install`.
+>
+> If you are using the included GitHub Actions workflows, you'll need to update them to use Node.js and your preferred package manager.

 ### Prerequisites
-- [Node.js]
+- [Bun] (or [Node.js] and your package manager of choice)
-- [Yarn 4]
 - A [GitHub personal access token] (PAT) that can be used to access the GitHub API.
 This token should have public (read-only) access to all repositories as it is used to fetch repository data for the projects section.

 ### Installation
 1. Clone the repo with `https://github.com/jerboa88/jerboa88.github.io.git`.
 Alternatively, you can download the repository as a zip file and extract it.
 2. Enter the project root with `cd jerboa88.github.io`.
-4. Use `yarn install` to install the app and all of its dependencies.
+3. Use `bun install` to install the app and all of its dependencies.
-5. Configure required environment variables and constants:
+4. Configure required environment variables and constants:
    1. The `GH_TOKEN` environment variable must be set to your GitHub PAT in order to fetch repository data, otherwise the build will fail.
 An easy way to do this is to create an `.env.development` or `.env.production` file in the project root like so:
 		```sh
 		# .env.development